The Primal Order: Reception

+Gene Alloway reviewed The Primal Order in White Wolf #34 (Jan./Feb., 1993), rating it a 5 out of 5 and stated that "Overall, it is just an exceptional work.
+I suggest with great emphasis that any GM who is running a campaign, however small, pick this book up.
+It will change your 'world' in a dramatic and exciting way."

 Loyd Blankenship reviewed The Primal Order in Pyramid #1 (May/June, 1993), and stated that "TPO is probably the single most useful book a GM can buy regarding the proper and effective use of gods and religion in a campaign."

 TPO received very good reviews from various sources, including RPGNet.